starsnatched/bot3-discord/README.md

 ollama pull nomic-embed-text
 ```

+NOTE: Only "native thinker" models work well with this Discord bot for now.
+Currently the best thinker model is `deepseek-r1`.

 The model `deepseek-r1:8b (4.9GB)` can be ran on any device with ~18GB of available RAM/VRAM (at 64,000 token context window).
 It runs really fast on a CPU.
 The LLM performs surprisingly well for its size, and is highly reliable.
 You will also need more RAM/VRAM for the Text-to-Speech model, as well as the embedding model.
 Both of them are really small, so you don't need a lot more to run those.

 Also no data is collected to train the model, so it's a great piece of mind.